cms-flash/notes/18-19-sem1/principles-of-operating-systems.md

   - Actions upon SIGKILL and SIGSTOP cannot be overridden.

+  - Temporally nearby signals may merge.

+- Pipes:

+  - A pipe is FIFO data structure for inter-process communication.

+  - Components:

+    - Read end, a read-only open file;

+    - Write end, a write-only open file;

+    - Buffer, storing written data to be read.

+  - When a process writes to the write end of a pipe, the data is stored in the buffer, until another process reads it.

+  - Branch cases:

+    - Writing to a full pipe blocks the writer by default.

+    - Reading from an empty pipe blocks the reader.

+    - A pipe with no open read-end refernces delivers a SIGPIPE to any writer and fails the write.

+    - An empty pipe with no open write-end references gives an EOF to any reader.

 # CPU Virtualization

 - An OS virtualizes the CPU by context switches, serves processes via system calls, and preempts non-cooperative applications through interrupts.